 As a new mum you have a lot to think about.
 Safety always being a primary concern of every new mum - and car safety is always high on the list of new mums we talk to.

 If you use a car to get around then you are going to need to invest in a car seat for your baby.

-There are any amount of options to choose from but we like to make it easy to explain.
+There are many options to choose from but we like to make it easy to explain.

 Infant car seats which are suitable for newborns up to around 15 months (or 13kg).
 These are the seats that normally come with travel systems so if you are going with a full system you are covered.